ulab-uiuc/CS598-Topics-in-LLM-Agents/README.md

 Submission of Paper Summary:
 - **Deadline:** Summaries must be uploaded to Canvas (by one member in the group) within 24 hours after the presentation of the corresponding paper. **Late submissions will not be counted.**
-- **Format:** Use [this template](Summaries/template.pdf) for your summary.
-Use Google Docs to enable in-line comments and suggestions.
+- **Format:** We provide [this template](Summaries/template.pdf) for your reference.
+We suggest that you can use Google Docs to enable in-line comments and suggestions.

 Best Practices:
 - Allocate enough time to read and understand the assigned paper.